How to Grow a Crystal Rainbow

 What is the purpose of growing crystals?

 This activity is for fun!
 It’s also a great way to introduce a simple science experiment to the kids.
-This will show them that hands-on learning is so much fun to do!
+This will demonstrate to them that hands-on learning is a great deal of fun!

-Make certain to have the kids document what they think is going to happen.
-This can be as simple as documenting what steps they feel is going to happen.
+Ensure that the kids document what they think will happen.
+This can be as simple as establishing the steps they believe will occur.

 Do crystals continue to grow?